Festival Bell

-Festival Bell is the twenty-fifth studio album by British folk rock band Fairport Convention, released in January 2011.
+Festival Bell is a 2011 album by British folk rock band Fairport Convention, recorded at The Bowman's Retreat, Oxfordshire in 2010, and released in January 2011 on the band's own Matty Grooves Records label.
+The band have released over 30 albums since their debut, Fairport Convention, in 1968.

 Overview

 The name of the album (as well as the cover and the title track) is a reference to the bell of the same name that currently rings in St Mary's Church in Cropredy, Oxfordshire.
 The track "Ukulele Central" features guest appearances from comedian Frank Skinner and singer Joe Brown.
 The song "Mercy Bay" tells of the ill-fated voyage of HMS Investigator to search for Franklin's lost expedition, itself searching for the Northwest Passage.

 Release and critical reception

 The album was released four years after the band's previous studio work, Sense of Occasion.
 It consists of 14 tracks, mixing original compositions with four cover versions including a reworking of the title track from the band's 1975 album Rising for the Moon.
 Record Collector magazine's 4 star review of the album stated: "Festival Bell is a work of maturity and depth, yet delivered with a lightness of touch that will delight fans old and new".